 The initial Idea Behind Oh, The Horror DVD Shoppe

 The idea was to rent movies and sell a few shirts and memorabilia on the side.
 The store became known for carrying t-shirts, posters, and merchandise associated with obscure and pop culture films.
 It was one of the few places you could find Nightmare Before Christmas merch before it became over-commercialized.

 My friend Ivonne designed the website and, in the process, taught me a little about HTML, which is still helpful to this day, believe it or not.
 Marcela (who also painted the killer eight ft. coffin we had on the side of the road) painted the place and put up with my annoying little gothic touches after she finished.

 Marcela, our niece Ericka, my cousins Fred, and friends Emilio and Ivan (who also painted our main sign) helped put the place together and put all the DVDs in alphabetical order.
 Another friend of mine.
 Eric created the logo.

 We opened at a time when Blockbuster had a minimal DVD selection.
 We opened to little fanfare, and it took a while to get a following.
 If it wasn’t for our website and eBay sales, we might have only lasted six months in business.

-Lucky for us, El Nuevo Herald did an article on us in the Business section oddly enough.
-Later on, the Neighbors section in the Miami Herald and finally Street (Miami Herald’s defunct New Times rip-off) also did one, which was probably the best of the 3.
+Lucky for us, El Nuevo Herald did an article on us in the Business section, oddly enough.
+Later on, the Neighbors section in the Miami Herald and finally Street (Miami Herald’s defunct New Times knock-off) also did one, which was probably the best of the 3.

 Things We Did